 Landlords in the United States typically have the same type of fears as everyone else – property damage, unsuitable tenants, and non-paying tenants.
 However, landlords in the States are also worried about some help given to tenants in America who are fighting eviction.
 According to reports, many cities in the country are starting to provide more funding for anti-eviction actions by landlords, and it’s a trend that is slowly starting to spread.

 Landlords in New Zealand

 It’s also worth thinking about if you are planning to take your property investment abroad.
-The little differences can actually have a huge impact, and it shows that as with other investments in foreign countries, it is vital that you know all the ins and outs.
-So, while a property in the US, UK, or Canada might sound like a good idea, you need to have thorough knowledge on that nation’s economy and political background before you invest a fortune.
+The little differences can have a huge impact, and it shows that, as with other investments in foreign countries, it is vital that you know all the ins and outs.
+So, while a property in the US, UK, or Canada might sound like a good idea, you need to have a thorough knowledge of that nation’s economy and political background before you invest a fortune.

-In an ideal world, a landlord would always get the perfect tenant – someone with the same lifestyle, attitudes and behaviours as them.
-But just like every other area in life, this is an almost impossible task, and the fear of losing out on rental income is often far greater than a landlord’s need to screen prospective tenants.
+A landlord would always get the perfect tenant in an ideal world – someone with the same lifestyle, attitudes, and behaviours as them.
+But just like every other area in life, this is an almost impossible task, and the fear of losing out on rental income is often far more significant than a landlord’s need to screen prospective tenants.